kyshel/cook/README.md

 # Cook
-Cook images by various tricks.
+>Cook images by various tricks.

+Cook is an online image process platform.
+Core process is driven by OpenCV C++.
+PHP expose web API for client invoking.
+An HTML page as greet stage.

 ## Require
 - Cmake >= 2.8